 Safety Tips for Teen Dog Walkers

 Always tell your parents where you're walking and when you'll be back.
 Start with dogs you know.
 Walk in familiar, well-populated areas during daylight.
-Carry a charged phone.
+Carry a charged phone with location sharing on.
 Never enter a stranger's home alone.
 For a complete guide, see our teen dog walker guide or the full dog walking jobs guide.